ScottFeichter/node-essentials-scott/lessons/lesson11.md

 ## **11.8 Updating Many Records with a Single Operation**

 You might want to flag a bunch of tasks as complete, and then save the result.
 Or, you could mark a bunch of tasks for deletion, and then delete them all.
 Or you could select a bunch of tasks and move all selected ones to a folder.
-In each case, you'd have a route, and in the body of the json request, you'd have a JSON array of all the task IDs for a the particular operation.
+In each case, you'd have a route, and in the body of the json request, you'd have a JSON array of all the task IDs for the particular operation.

 ---